How to Keep an Ant Colony

 Keeping a Colony

 Once your colony begins to grow and feeding becomes difficult in the test tube, you may need to consider an outworld.
 An outworld is where the ants forage for food and functions as the outside world.
 Outworlds can come in a variety of sizes, and can be homemade from containers or purchased from Statesideants.com.
-When your ants are using their outworld, it can get pretty dirty.
+When your ants are using their outworld, it can get pretty dirty, since they'll put their waste outside for you to clean up.
 Whenever you can, remove existing trash or leftover food from the outworld to prevent mold or trash buildup.

 An outworld without a barrier can just become an extension of the nest.
 You need to make sure that ants cannot crawl out and escape from their contained setups.
 For this, you need a barrier.
 Barriers are bands—typically of Fluon or talcum powder—applied to the lip or walls of your outworld, making the surface slippery which stops ants from escaping.
 Fluon is available for purchase on Statesideants.com.

 So, how do you connect your test tube to the outworld?
 Well, you can use vinyl tubing to connect your test tube to a port drilled in the side of the container, or you can simply place the test tube into the container and take off the cotton.
-The ants should be able to easily access their nest and outworld.
+The ants should be able to easily access their nest and outworld, so it may be a good idea to put the tube up against a wall so they can find the entrance.
 However, make sure that there isn't too much airflow into the test tube.
 Most ants want smaller entrances and will do worse if they feel like they're nesting in the open.
 Make sure to not overcomplicate the outworld with anything that could have harmful chemicals, such as many colorful decorations.
 Sometimes plain plastic or plaster is best!
+Dry outworlds can be harmful and cause smaller ants to desiccate, so make sure their setup is humid.
+Sand at the bottom of outworlds can make this problem worse.

 Moving to a New Nest